Marikina: Demographics

-The native people in Marikina refer to themselves as "Marikeño" (or Marikenyo, in Filipino).
-According to the 2015 Census, the population of the city was 450,741.
+According to the 2024 Census, the population of the city was 471,323.
 The population of Marikina is near half a million, making it one of the most densely populated areas in the Philippines.
 Like other places in Metro Manila, the original settlers of Marikina were Tagalog.
 There has been a constant migration of other ethnic groups in the Philippines.

+Demonym

+The native people in Marikina refer to themselves as "Marikeño" (or Marikenyo, in Filipino).

+Language

 Tagalog is widely spoken and the main language in Marikina, while English is used in education and business.